 Cyborg jellyfish, how it was obtained

-The researchers took four-leaf clover jellyfish (aurelia aurita, or "Jellyfish Moon") about the size of a dinner plate from the Cabrillo Marine Aquarium in San Pedro, California, and transferred them to a large man-made saltwater reservoir.
+The researchers took four-leaf clover jellyfish (aurelia aurita, or “Moon Jellyfish”) the size of a dinner plate from the Cabrillo Marine Aquarium in San Pedro, California, and transferred them to a large artificial saltwater tank.

 They designed a waterproofed and powered controller with a lithium polymer battery, a microprocessor and a set of electrodes, which were incorporated into the muscle tissue of the jellyfish.

 Kind of like a pacemaker for a heart, but in this case, what looks like a bottle cap full of electronics prods the jellyfish to make them move faster.
-The cyborg jellyfish receives electric shocks directly into the muscles, accelerating the pace.
+The cyborg jellyfish receives electrical discharges directly into the muscles, accelerating the pace.

-Researchers, anticipating ethical objections to this work, they observed than jellyfish "They are invertebrate animals with no central nervous system or pain receptor.
-However, we took steps to ensure that no unnecessary tissue damage occurred during the experiments."
+Researchers, anticipating ethical objections to this work, they observed than jellyfish “They are invertebrate animals without a central nervous system or pain receptor.
+However, we have taken steps to ensure that no unnecessary tissue damage occurred during the experiments.”

 Three experimental tests followed: